-Tonight’s moon (November 20, 2015) is near the First Point of Aries, one of two points on the stellar (celestial) sphere where the ecliptic and celestial equator intersect.
-The ecliptic is a projection of the Earth’s orbital plane upon the stellar sphere, and the celestial equator is a projection of the Earth’s equatorial plane upon this sphere of stars.
+Tonight – November 20, 2015 – the moon is near the First Point of Aries, one of two equinoctial points on the imaginary celestial sphere surrounding Earth.
+The First Point of Aries is where the ecliptic and sky’s equator intersect.
+The ecliptic is a projection of the Earth’s orbital plane upon the celestial sphere.
+The celestial equator is a projection of the Earth’s equatorial plane upon it.
+If you were to imagine breaking up the sky into a grid surrounding Earth – marking lines of celestial latitude and longitude – the First Point of Aries would mark the zero point of longitude in our sky.

-The ecliptic also maps out the sun’s annual path through the constellations of the Zodiac.
-The First Point of Aries marks that special point on the stellar sphere where the sun crosses the celestial equator on the March equinox, going from south to north.
+There’s no grid in the sky, anymore than there is on Earth, but these imaginary lines are of use to astronomers – just as earthly latitude and longitude are useful.
+The First Point in Aries marks that special point on the stellar sphere where the sun crosses the celestial equator on the March equinox, going from south to north.

-If you could see the stars during the day, you’d see the March equinox sun in front of the constellation Pisces the Fishes, to the south of the Square of Pegasus.
-Use the moon to help you envision the First Point of Aries these next few nights, and then rely the Square of Pegasus once the moon has moved from this part of the sky.
-(See the sky chart below.)
+The point is now defined as the northern vernal equinox point in the year 1950.
+Because of precession, if you could see the stars during the day, you’d see the March equinox sun in front of the constellation Pisces the Fishes, to the south of the Square of Pegasus.

 In ancient times, the March equinox sun shone in front of the rather small constellation Aries the Ram.
 That’s why, in newspaper astrology columns and elsewhere, you often see Aries at the top of the Zodiac – the band of stars that provides a backdrop for the sun in the course of every year, and the moon in the course of every month.

 Aries often comes first in lists of zodiacal constellations because it marked the sun’s location at the time of the Northern Hemisphere’s spring equinox between 1866 B.C. and 68 B.C.
 Its relationship to the coming of spring gave this point vast significance to early astrologers.
-That relationship was so significant, in fact, that the point retains the name First Point in Aries – even though the actual location of the sun at the time of the Northern Hemisphere’s spring or vernal equinox has shifted into the constellation Pisces, due to the precession of the equinoxes.
+That relationship was so significant, in fact, that the point retains the name First Point in Aries – even though the actual location of the sun at the time of the Northern Hemisphere’s spring or vernal equinox has shifted into the constellation Pisces, due to precession.

 The first point of Aries – or the position of the March equinox point relative to the backdrop stars – slowly but surely drifts westward through the constellations of the Zodiac, going full circle in about 26,000 years.